 COUNTRY DESCRIPTION: The Republic of Seychelles consists of 115 islands off the east coast of Africa.
 The main islands of the archipelago include Mahé, which is the largest, followed by Praslin and La Digue.
+Seychelles has a stable government and a per capita GDP of US $11,200, one of the highest in the region.
+Facilities for tourism are well-developed.
 The total population is approximately 90,000.
 The capital, Victoria, is located on Mahé.
 The three official languages spoken in the Seychelles are Creole, English, and French.
 Seychelles lies within the consular jurisdiction of the U.S. Embassy in Port Louis, Mauritius.
-Read the Department of State's Information on Relations with the Republic of Seychelles for additional information.
+Read the Department of State's Fact Sheet on Seychelles for additional information.

-SMART TRAVELER ENROLLMENT PROGRAM (STEP) / EMBASSY LOCATION: If you are going to live in or visit Seychelles, please take the time to tell our Embassy about your trip.
-If you enroll your trip with us, we can keep you up to date with important safety and security announcements.
+SMART TRAVELER ENROLLMENT PROGRAM(STEP) / EMBASSY LOCATION: If you are going to live in or visit Seychelles, please take the time to tell our Embassy about your trip.
+If you enroll in the Smart Traveler Enrollment Program, we can keep you up to date with important safety and security announcements.
 It will also help your friends and family get in touch with you in an emergency.
-Here’s the link to the Smart Traveler Enrollment Program.

 U.S. Embassy Mauritius

 Rogers House on John F. Kennedy Street in Port Louis, Mauritius, 4th floor

 U.S. Consular Agency Seychelles

 Suite 23, 2nd floor, Oliaji Trade Centre, Victoria, Seychelles